Trump, during Fox News coronavirus townhall, calls for re-opening economy by Easter: ‘We have to get back to work’

 Speaking from the Rose Garden alongside others on his coronavirus taskforce, Trump said he "would love to have the country opened up and just raring to go by Easter."
 The holiday this year lands on April 12.

-Trump also reiterated his argument that he doesn’t want “to turn the country off” and to see a continued economic downfall from the pandemic.
+Trump argued he doesn’t want “to turn the country off” and see a continued economic downfall from the pandemic.
+He also said he worries the U.S. will see "suicides by the thousands" if coronavirus devastates the economy.

-LIVE BLOG: FOX NEWS HOSTS VIRTUAL CORONAVIRUS TOWN HALL WITH PRESIDENT TRUMP

 "We lose thousands and thousands of people a year to the flu.
 We don't turn the country off,” Trump said during the interview.